nytimes/backbone.stickit/README.md

 - **Breaking Change**: the default events for input, textarea, and contenteditable form elements changed from [`keyup`, `cut`, `paste`, `change`] to [`propertychange`, `input`, `change`].
 - **Breaking Change**: removed support for `input[type="number"]`.
 Instead, use `onSet` to format Number values, if needed.
 - Stickit will now load using the UMD pattern so it is compatible with AMD, Node.js, and CommonJS.
+- When observing an array, if `onSet` or `getVal` return an array of values, Stickit will match the values to their respective attributes defined in `observe` and set them in the model.
+If you don't desire this change, then you can override this behavior with the following change:
+- Added a `set` callback which by default calls `model#set`
 - Added the `destroy` binding callback to compliment `initialize`.
 - Trigger `stickit:unstick` for each model that is unbound in `unstickit` (or `view.remove`).
 - Added handling for `observe` in function form.